-A Paragard IUD lawsuit is a claim for financial compensation by women injured by the Paragard T 380A fracturing in their uterine cavity.
+A Paragard IUD lawsuit is a claim for financial compensation by women who were injured by the Paragard T 380A fracturing in their uterine cavity.
 Plaintiffs allege that Teva Pharmaceuticals created a defective contraceptive device and failed to instruct doctors how to remove (“explant”) the IUD without causing breakage.

 Shouse Law Group is representing Paragard IUD victims from all over the United States.
 We are fighting Teva Pharmaceuticals to recover money damages for our clients’ doctor’s bills (including fertility treatments), lost earnings, and pain and suffering.

 Potential plaintiffs are people who needed surgery following a failed removal of the Paragard T 380A.
 Examples of these surgeries are a:

 Potential plaintiffs also include people with fractured IUD pieces still inside of them.

 The window to file suit is only a year or two in some states.
 So please consult with an attorney as soon as possible.